 - Tiny houses are a great way to minimize environmental impact by living in a much more efficient and sustainable structure.

-- Mini homes can be an easy to maintain, self-contained housing option for those of retirement age.
+- Mini homes create simpler living — they are an easy to maintain, self-contained housing option for those of retirement age.

 - Building a tiny house is a fun/challenging/rewarding and educational project used to share alternative housing options to the next generation of home owners/builders!